Heavyshield/NitGains/README.md

 ### android/
 - Graphic part specific for the android platform
 ### androidVersions/
-- Adapt the app at the target API (API 15 for the moment)
+- Adapt the app to the target API (API 15 for the moment)

 ## Compilation